rakibulislamnayan/vaultbook/README.md

 Most note-taking apps expect you to sign in, sync your data to their cloud, and trust them with your writing.
 Vaultbook flips that around.
 Your notebook is a single `.vbk` file.
 You choose where it lives: a USB stick, your Downloads folder, an encrypted disk, or nowhere at all.
 The password you set never leaves your browser tab.

-If you close the tab or lose the password, the notebook is unrecoverable — and that is the point.
+If you close the tab or lose the password, the notebook is unrecoverable, and that is the point.

 ---